 Occasionally, this simple solution is all you need to fix iMessage.

-2. Try sending an iMessage to someone who is using this feature.
+- Try sending an iMessage to someone who is using this feature.

-3. In case this does not work, you can try again turning on and off iMessage, after signing out of Apple ID – in Send & Receive – and signing back.
+- In case this does not work, you can try again turning on and off iMessage, after signing out of Apple ID – in Send & Receive – and signing back.

 Check Network settings

 If you are using a Wi-Fi connection, ensure that you are near the router or source.
-For 3G networks, you may need to restart the connection if you are having issues.
+For 4G networks, you may need to restart the connection if you are having issues.

 Check Send and Receive options

-Another cause for the issues with iMessage, may be that there is something wrong with the Send & Receive options.
+Another cause for the issues with iMessage may be that there is something wrong with the Send & Receive options.
 In order to check these, you can do the below: